badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

             title="AutoTestSelection"
 %}

-This window displays the list of tests CORA has found.
+This window displays the list of tests SmartTest has found.
 You're able to run each run by clicking on the #testNotRun icon.
 The tests will be run in debug mode (errors will be displayed).
 By clicking on the "Run all test" button, you will run all the tests displays in debug mode.

 ## Options

-Many options are available to custom your experience with CORA.
+Many options are available to custom your experience with SmartTest.
-You should read this part to use CORA at the maximum of its possibilities.
+You should read this part to use SmartTest at the maximum of its possibilities.
 You can extend each option and so create your own experience.

 ### Testing strategy